 OS X saves screenshots as .png files by default, which can be changed to .jpg by inputting the following command into Terminal:

 defaults write com.apple.screencapture type jpg

 It doesn't have to be .jpg either - you can switch the file format to a number of supported extensions such as PDF, tiff, or bitmap, among others, by entering it at the end of the line.

 To change the location enter in the following command:

 Then, enter in the path of the new folder you want to save the screenshots into, or drag and drop it into the Terminal window.

 When you're done, enter this command to load the new setting:

 How to annotate screenshots using Preview

-As well as letting you crop, resize and tweak screenshots, Preview has some nifty built-in annotation features that come in useful for placing instructional (or other) text over them.
-Make sure the Edit Toolbar is visible (from the View menu) and you'll see options for drawing shapes, speech, thought bubbles and more.
+Preview won’t just let you crop, resize and tweak your screenshots – it also has some nifty built-in annotation features that come in handy for placing text over them.
+Make sure the Edit Toolbar is visible (from the View menu) and you’ll see options for drawing shapes, speech, thought bubbles and more.

 For creating instructions out of screenshots, the arrow tool will come in particularly useful.
 There's also the option to highlight text in different colours, strikethrough some text, add notes and type some text into boxes.